archelogos/CarND-Vehicle-Detection/README.md

   plt.title('HOG Visualization')
 ```

-![alt text][image2]

 ### Feature extraction Parameters

-In the first part, some helper functions were defined to visualize the HOG features in images.
-But after that some functions were redefined
+In the first approach, some helper functions were defined to visualize the HOG features from the images.
+After that, some functions were redefined
-and final parameters were the following:
+and the final values for the parameters were the following:

 ```python
 cspace = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb